 Cruze's suspension, braking and steering systems have been developed to meet European driving tastes.
 Striking a balance between agility and ride comfort, Cruze offers the driver a high degree of connectedness while delivering a relaxed and refined ride.

 The engine line-up comprises a 1.6 and a 1.8L gasoline engine, a 2.0L turbo-diesel unit with 16 valves, and a 1.7L diesel engine.
-The 1.7L diesel unit is the most frugal engine ever to have been fitted into a Chevrolet Cruze.
-Fuel consumption averages 4.5 liters per 100 kilometers on a combined cycle, which translates into 117 g of CO2 emissions per kilometer.
+The 1.7L diesel unit is available in two variants with an output of 110 hp (81 kW) and 130 hp (96 kW), respectively.
+Fuel consumption averages 3.7 liters per 100 kilometers on a combined cycle for the 110-hp engine, which translates into 99 g of CO2 emissions per kilometer.